zulip/zulip/help/manage-user-groups.md

 {end_tabs}

-## Configure who can mention a user group
+## Configure group permissions

+!!! warn ""

+    Guests can never manage user groups, add anyone else to a group, or remove anyone else from a group, even if they belong to a group that has permissions to do so.

 {start_tabs}